-In honor of Memorial Day, the Synod of the Trinity office will be closed Monday, May 25.
-The office will reopen Tuesday, May 26, at 8:30 a.m.
+In celebration of Independence Day, the Synod of the Trinity office will be closed Friday, July 3.
+The office will reopen on Monday, July 6, at 8:30 a.m.

 Want to give something back?

 The Synod of the Trinity, through Presbyterian Mission Exchange, has made it easy to donate funds to some of our worthy causes, like the Peacemaking Grants we give out to presbyteries and churches within our bounds.
 To support the Synod’s Peacemaking efforts, or our Ministry and Mission Fund, click on the ‘Give Now’ button and select the appropriate fund.